niceume/learn_sas/LAB8-1_SAS_TwoIndependetVariables(ParameterInference).md

 Interpretation of two proportions is like this.

-* Exposure-A are more likely than Exposure-B to outcome-Z ( --% vs --%).
+* Exposure-A are more likely than Exposure-B to do outcome-Z ( --% vs --%).
   + (Exposure-A result in outcome-Z More frequently )
   + OR
   + Exposure-A do outcome-Z at hgher rate than Exposure-B ( --% vs --%).
 * There is a significant association between Exposure and Outcome.
   + (inferel statistics : hypothesis test)
 * Exposure-A are --% less likely than exposure-B to outcome-z.
-(RR= ---, CI=--,-- )
+(RR = ---, CI=--,-- )
   + OR
-  + The risk (or the odds) of outcome-Z among exposure-A is --% lower than the risk (or the odds) among exposure-B. (OR= ---, CI=--,-- )
+  + The risk (or the odds) of outcome-Z among exposure-A is --% lower than the risk (or the odds) among exposure-B. (RR or OR= ---, CI=--,-- )